Norm Amundsen

 Norman Robert Amundsen (born September 28, 1932) is an American former professional football player and coach and college athletics administrator.
 He played college football for the Wisconsin Badgers and professionally as a guard for the Green Bay Packers of the National Football League (NFL).
 Amundsen served as the head football coach at Beloit College from 1962 to 1967 and Valparaiso University from 1968 to 1976.
 He was also the athletic director at Valparaiso from 1975 to 1979.

 Career

-Amundsen was selected by the Green Bay Packers in the sixth round of the 1955 NFL draft and later played with the team during the 1957 NFL season.
+Amundsen was selected 65th overall by the Green Bay Packers in the sixth round of the 1955 NFL draft and later played with the team during the 1957 NFL season.
 He played collegiately at the University of Wisconsin–Madison.